Betsy's Blog

 Once upon a time New England gardens, fields and woods were full of hummingbirds, bees and butterflies doing what they do best, flitting from flower to flower sipping, lapping and pollinating.
 That isn’t true today.
 In the past few years a perfect storm of pesticides, air pollution, weather events and plant hybridization have swirled together to create conditions that are seriously damaging pollinator populations.
-Honey bee colonies across the country are collapsing, butterfly populations are declining and
+Honey bee colonies across the country are collapsing, butterfly populations are declining and the hummers can’t do their job properly in cold, dreary weather that prevents flowers from blooming on schedule.
+Many native pollinating insect populations are declining also.
+The pollinators need our help.

 Did you know that horseradish is an herb and that more horseradish is grown in the United States then anywhere else in the world?
 Both are true!